rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 {% endtabs %}

 {% hint style="info" %}
-`optOut` api is available in RudderStack Android SDK starting from version `1.0.16`.
+The `optOut` api is available in the RudderStack Android SDK starting from version `1.0.16`.
 {% endhint %}

 ## Configuring your RudderStack Client